-Clemson is a member of the Council of Graduate Schools and adheres to the following Resolution (for a PDF copy of the entire resolution, click here):
+Clemson is a member of the Council of Graduate Schools and adheres to the following Resolution\ (for a PDF copy of the entire resolution, click here):

-Acceptance of an offer of financial support (such as a graduate scholarship, fellowship, traineeship, or assistantship) for the next academic year by a prospective or enrolled graduate student completes an agreement that both student and graduate school expect to honor.
+Acceptance of an offer of financial support\ (such as a graduate scholarship, fellowship, traineeship, or assistantship) for the next academic year by a prospective or enrolled graduate student completes an agreement that both student and graduate school expect to honor.
 In that context, the conditions affecting such offers and their acceptance must be defined carefully and understood by all parties.

 Students are under no obligation to respond to offers of financial support prior to April 15; earlier deadlines for acceptance of such offers violate the intent of this Resolution.
 In those instances in which a student accepts an offer before April 15, and subsequently desires to withdraw that acceptance, the student may submit in writing a resignation of the appointment at any time through April 15.
-However, an acceptance given or left in force after April 15 commits the student not to accept another offer without first obtaining a written release from the institution to which a commitment has been made.
-Similarly, an offer by an institution after April 15 is conditional on presentation by the student of the written release from any previously accepted offer.
+However, an acceptance given or left in force after April 15 commits the student to first inform the program that they are withdrawing or resigning from the offer of financial support that they previously had accepted.
+Starting in Fall 2020, applicants are no longer required to obtain a formal release from the program whose offer they accepted, either before or after the April 15 deadline.
 It is further agreed by the institutions and organizations subscribing to the above Resolution that a copy of this Resolution or a link to the URL should accompany every scholarship, fellowship, traineeship, and assistantship offer.

 - Council of Graduate Schools, Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants.
-Renewed October 2014
+Renewed October 2020\